MJ Melendez Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to allow 126 home runs (1.1 per game), the fifth-fewest in the league.
+- Mariners pitchers combine to surrender 128 home runs (1.1 per game), the sixth-fewest in baseball.

+- The Mariners will send Hancock (0-0) to the mound to make his second start of the season.

-- In his most recent time out on Wednesday, the righty threw seven scoreless innings against the San Diego Padres while surrendering one hit.
+- His most recent time out was on Thursday against the San Diego Padres, when the righty went five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.